YacineBelaid/MemoryLane/README.md

 - JWT stored in cookies (HTTP only)

 ## Extra
- I created a google App in order to have Google Oauth running with scopes and credentials In order to have a scalable and secure way to upload pictures I also created an S3 bucket.
-I had to create a specific IAM user using this role policy :
+ A google App has been configured with scopes and credential in order to have Google Oauth running In order to have a scalable and secure way to upload pictures, an S3 bucket has been created along a specific IAM user using this role policy :
 ```
 {
     "Version": "2012-10-17",